 A major source of confusion among people who file for bankruptcy is whether debts on which there is a judgment or lien can be removed (or discharged) in a bankruptcy case.

-Part of the confusion comes from misuse of the the terms judgment, lien, and discharge.
+Part of the confusion comes from misuse of the the terms “judgment”, “lien”, and “discharge”.

 Whether a debt is dischargeable or not depends on the type of debt it is, and how it was incurred.
 For example, debts incurred through fraud are not dischargeable.

-A Judgment is Not a Lien But a Lien Can Be Created From a Judgment
+A Judgment Is Not A Lien, But A Lien Can Be Created From A Judgment

 A judgment and a lien are not the same thing.

 Depending on the laws of the state involved, such collection actions can include getting a lien against property, or wage garnishment, or seizures of bank accounts, etc.

 But as far as discharge in bankruptcy goes, a debt on a judgment is no different than any other debt that doesn’t yet have a judgment–they are dischargeable in bankruptcy unless they meet one of the exceptions set forth in 11 U.S.C.
 523, as described above.